Russell Erxleben

-Russell Erxleben (born January 13, 1957) is a former American football player and currency investor.
-He shares the record for the longest successful field goal in NCAA history at 67 yards (with tee), which he set in 1977 while playing for the University of Texas.
-Erxleben was a three-time All-America punter (1976, 1977, and 1978).
-He was drafted in the first round of the NFL Draft, an extremely rare occurrence for a kicker.
-After an NFL career lasting six years, he became a currency investor.
-Convicted of securities fraud in 1999, he was released from federal prison in 2005.
-He was again convicted of investment fraud in 2014 and sentenced to 90 months (7 1/2 years) in federal prison.
+Russell Erxleben (born January 13, 1957) is an American former professional football player and investor.
+A highly decorated college kicker for the University of Texas, Erxleben was a three-time All-American punter (1976, 1977, and 1978) and set the record for the longest successful field goal in NCAA history at 67 yards, which is still tied today.
+He was unexpectedly selected by the New Orleans Saints in the first round (11th overall pick) of the 1979 NFL draft as a combination kicker and punter, where he remains the highest drafted punter and the second highest kicker in NFL history.
+Erxleben only spent six years in the NFL and was widely described as one of the Saints' biggest draft busts.
+He later became a currency investor, and was convicted of securities fraud in 1999.
+Although he was released in 2005, he was once again convicted of investment fraud in 2014 and sentenced to 90 months (7 1/2 years) in federal prison.

-Early years
+Early life

-Erxleben was raised in the small city of Seguin, Texas, located about 35 miles (55 km) east of San Antonio, where he was a stand-out as a high school kicker.
-He had a conventional straight-on kicking style, using a two-step approach.
-Highly recruited, he entered the University of Texas as a top prospect in 1975.
+Erxleben was raised in the small city of Seguin, Texas, located about 35 miles (55 km) east of San Antonio, and was a multi-sport athlete in his youth.
+He'd later focus his attention on football, where he became the starting quarterback, kicker, and punter for Sequin High School.
+He was soon recognized by recruiters for his kicking abilities and exceptional leg strength, having a conventional straight-on kicking style using a two-step approach.
+He entered the University of Texas as a top prospect in 1975.